omnilib/ufmt/CONTRIBUTING.md

 ## Setup

-Create a fresh development enviroment, and install the appropriate tools and dependencies:
+Create a fresh development environment, and install the appropriate tools and dependencies:

     $ make venv